What is Psoriasis?

 - Adopt cold showers as showering with hot water can cause dry, itchy skin.

 - A heart-healthy diet should be followed.
-Intake of saturated fats found in meat and dairy products should be reduced and substituted with omega-3 fatty acids.
+The intake of saturated fats found in meat and dairy products should be reduced and substituted with omega-3 fatty acids.
 Omega-3 fatty acids are found in salmon, sardines, shrimp, walnuts, flax seeds, and soybean.

 - A vitamin-rich diet that includes citrus fruits, green leafy vegetables, and berries is also recommended.